-- a) Segregation of duties maker-checker process is strictly followed in compiling Pillar 3 report; - b) Data-sourcing and reconciliation data is sourced from multiple systems which are reconciled with the general ledger, sub ledgers and audited financial statements; - c) Reviews Pillar 3 report undergoes several rounds of reviews by Finance and Risk functions; - d) Internal audit Internal audit provides independent and objective assurance of disclosures in Pillar 3 report. - e) Attestation is obtained from Senior Management that Pillar 3 report has been prepared in accordance with the board-agreed internal control policies and procedures.
+- a) Segregation of duties maker-checker process is strictly followed in compiling Pillar 3 report; - b) Data-sourcing and reconciliation data is sourced from multiple systems which are reconciled with the general ledger, sub ledgers and audited financial statements; - c) Reviews Pillar 3 report undergoes several rounds of reviews by Finance and Risk functions;

-1.9.
+- d) Internal audit Internal audit provides independent and objective assurance of disclosures in Pillar 3 report. - e) Attestation is obtained from Senior Management that Pillar 3 report has been prepared in accordance with the board-agreed internal control policies and procedures. - f) External audit will be conducted as per regulatory requirement.

+1.8.
 Ownership